Staring at a blank computer screen thinking of content topics and drawing a blank?

 See the top 10 results.
 See how they focus on mostly small business owners.

-Step 1: Take any page in the results you think is relevant.
+Step 1: Take any page in the results you think is relevant, and copy the URL.

 Note: Remember to click on Exact URL, and not Root Domain, to see the results for the page.

 I chose the URL from lendingtree.com.
 Now there is a list of 420 keywords that the page ranks for, from which I could select potential content topics.

 Step 3: Click on Keywords to see the entire list.
 You already see many question-type keywords, which could be your blog post topics.

 Step 4: Apply the advanced filters again to narrow down the list.

 The menu here looks a bit different, but the principle is the same.
 You can include and exclude keywords, volume, KD, etc.

 Step 4: Narrow down your list and export the data (or use Keyword Manager)